Heiner1/AAPS-Wiki-en/Future-(possible)-Pump-Drivers.md

 **Java implementations:**  Partial implementation available [Rountrip2](https://github.com/TC2013/Roundtrip2)

 **AAPS implementation status:** Starting.
-See [Andy's AndroidAPS fork](https://github.com/andyrozman/AndroidAPS), branch riley_link_medtronic.
+See [Andy's AndroidAPS fork](https://github.com/andyrozman/AndroidAPS), branch riley_link_medtronic (default branch).
 Status: Base integration done (Medtronic Tab), we have now Medtronic virtual pump.
-At the moment most of work is being done on [Roundtrip2MedtronicAAPS](https://github.com/andyrozman/Roundtrip2MedtronicAAPS) to get framework and commands working.
+At the moment most of work is being done on [Roundtrip2RileyLinkAAPS](https://github.com/andyrozman/Roundtrip2RileyLinkAAPS) to get framework and commands working.
+There is project (Medtronic) and tickets opened for future development on that repository, development is being done on branch dev_medtronic (which is default branch there).

 **Hardware requirement for AAPS:** RileyLink with Medtronic firmware (900 Mhz)